knights-lab/UTree/xtree-documentation.md

 The k-mer size (`-k` option) affects sensitivity and specificity:
 - Longer k-mers: More specific but less sensitive
 - Shorter k-mers: More sensitive but less specific
-- Default: 29 (balances specificity and sensitivity)
+- Default: 29 (optimizes specificity; consider using 21 for sensitivity)

 ### Log Output Option (`--log-out`)